 Dealing with council tax arrears

-Your council tax bill is a 'priority debt'.
+Council tax arrears are a priority debt.
 There can be serious consequences if you do not pay.
-Get in touch with your local authority if you are struggling with council tax.
-Ask them to agree to a payment plan.
+Contact your local authority if you are struggling and ask them to agree to a payment plan.

 Local authorities have legal powers to collect council tax.